Freight Shipping from Austin to Philadelphia

 How much does it cost to ship freight from Austin to Philadelphia?

-Full truckload (FTL) rates from Austin, TX to Philadelphia, PA currently range from $4,012-$4,945 for a standard dry van load over the 1,866-mile route.
+Full truckload (FTL) rates from Austin, TX to Philadelphia, PA currently range $4,012-$4,945 (roughly $2.15-$2.65 per mile over 1,866 miles).
 LTL shipments typically cost $1,226-$1,986 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Austin to Philadelphia?